dylanesque/Cheatsheets/react_cheatsheet.md

 # Epic React: React Fundamentals

-1) This workshop talked about how JavaScript can be used to generate HTML code via the DOM, and how this is the first stepping stone in understanding React and what it does.
+- The first exercise talked about how JavaScript can be used to generate HTML code via the DOM, and how this is the first stepping stone in understanding React and what it does.
+If you know how to completely generate HTML from JS using [Document API](https://developer.mozilla.org/en-US/docs/Web/API/Document) methods like `querySelectorAll()`, you're good to go here.

-2) This workshop talked about the React.createElement API, the lowest-level version of React.
+- The second exercise talked about the React.createElement API, the lowest-level version of React.
 That method takes an element type and params as an argument, and returns a React Element.
 It also spells out that it is React itself that creates these elements, and the ReactDOM library that renders those created elements to the DOM.
 The "children" prop is discussed as well, something most prominently seen in Gatsby.
+React is using the browser API under the hood, but in a much more declarative manner.
+To sum it up, think of the main React library as being responsible for rendering elements via `React.createElement()`, and ReactDOM for rendering those elements to the DOM, like `rootElement.append()`

-3) JSX is syntactic sugar on top of the basic React API that resembles HTML or XML.
+- JSX is syntactic sugar on top of the basic React API that resembles HTML or XML.
 What it is is basically named custom components, with optional "props" which work much like HTML attributes.
 It's also worth noting that standard HTML attributes work in JSX, though they may sometimes need some syntactic adjustment, as in the famous case of "class" needing to be labelled as "className" in React.
+To expand on this, a react component is at it's most basic level a JS function that returns some markup or other renderable elements.

-4) To expound on this, a react component is at it's most basic level a JS function that returns some markup or other renderable elements.
+- `propTypes` provide runtime validation for React props.
+While you could use them, it may be better to use TypeScript instead, as it covers a lot more bases in terms of static analysis, and catches them earlier to boot.

-5) Styling in React happens in one of two basic ways: a) Writing styles inline with the `style` prop, and b) Standard CSS applied with the `className` prop.
+- Styling in React happens in one of two basic ways: a) Writing styles inline with the `style` prop, and b) Standard CSS applied with the `className` prop.

-6) Forms aren't too different in React than in other JS paradigms, this module discusses controlled components
+- Forms aren't too different in React than in other JS paradigms, this module discusses controlled components, and the possibility of using ref instead of getting the event.target.value.

-7) This module discusses arrays, commonly rendered in React by mapping over an array, and the importance of keys
+- This module discusses arrays, commonly rendered in React by mapping over an array, and the importance of keys

 # Epic React: React Hooks